 Many Disney guests who visit from other countries simply do not know how customary it is to tip people in the United States.
-It's not necessarily about whether or not they make above minimum wage or not, either.
-It's not just about where you dine, either.
-There are some places where you would think you wouldn't tip anyone, but if the person did something for me and I was happy with what they did, I offer a tip.
+It is not necessarily about whether or not they make above minimum wage or not, either.
+It is not just about where you dine, either.
+There are some places where you would think you would not tip anyone, but if the person did something for me and I was happy with what they did, I offer a tip.
 Some people will decline the tip and some will gladly accept the tip.

 Yes, tipping is an extra cost, but put yourself in every person's shoes.
-Would you want or expecting a tip for a job well done?
+Would you want or expect a tip for a job well done?
 Would you want your kids or grandkids to be rewarded for doing their job in a service industry?
-Here is where I tip from the moment I leave my house to the moment I return back to my house.
+Here is where I tip from the moment I leave my house to go to Walt Disney World to the moment I return back to my house.

 - Housesitter/dogsitter--There is a nightly rate if you have someone staying at your house, but I either add a tip at the beginning to the nightly rate or I give a giftcard or another check when I get home from my trip.

 - Shuttle at airport--Whether you drive to the airport or someone drops you off at curbside checkin, it is customary to give shuttle drivers $1-$3 per bag or more after they drop you off at the terminal.
 This is the same rate for curbside checkin.
-So, if you take a shuttle from your car to curbside, you'll be paying a tip twice.
-If you only use the shuttle and check your luggage inside, you're only paying the shuttle.
-If someone drops you off at departure terminal and you use curbside, you're tipping only the curbside.
+So, if you take a shuttle from your car to curbside, you will be paying a tip twice.
+If you only use the shuttle and check your luggage inside, you are only paying the shuttle.
+If someone drops you off at departure terminal and you use curbside, you are tipping only the curbside.
 If you go directly inside, no tipping for curbside.
 NOTE: If the shuttle driver does not get out of the driver's seat and does not touch your luggage, no tip.